naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

       - RCPs should be deployed to non-production accounts / OUs first to confirm they meet the requirements and are not causing disruptions.
 Once there’s reasonable assurance around the behavior of SCPs, only then extend the scope to production accounts / OUs.
       - Enable CloudTrail logging and query for access denied events.
 Analyze the log entries to determine that all the denied events are intended and by design, and they are not blocking legitimate actions.
       - Never apply RCPs directly to the root OUs before testing in lower / non-production accounts / OUs.
+- Like SCPs, RCPs have the same quotas and limits - policy size of 5120 characters, and 5 RCPs per entity (root, OUs, accounts).

 ### RCP Reference Materials